pymc-devs/pymc/README.rst

 using Binder!
 For questions on PyMC3, head on over to our `PyMC Discourse <https://discourse.pymc.io/>`__ forum.

-The future of PyMC3 & Theano
+The future of PyMC3 & Aesara
 ============================

-There have been many questions and uncertainty around the future of PyMC3 since Theano stopped getting developed by the original authors, and we started experiments with PyMC4.
+There have been many questions and uncertainty around the future of PyMC3 since Aesara stopped getting developed by the original authors, and we started experiments with PyMC4.

-We are happy to announce that PyMC3 on Theano (which we are `developing further <https://github.com/pymc-devs/Theano-PyMC>`__) with a new JAX backend is the future.
+We are happy to announce that PyMC3 on Aesara (which we are `developing further <https://github.com/pymc-devs/aesara>`__) with a new JAX backend is the future.
 PyMC4 will not be developed further.

 See the `full announcement <https://pymc-devs.medium.com/the-future-of-pymc3-or-theano-is-dead-long-live-theano-d8005f8a0e9b>`__